What is Improv Roulette?

 Please bring a water bottle.
 Bring a notebook and pen for jotting down ideas, thoughts, and inspiration.

 You are welcome to bring safe props.
 NO fire or live steel is allowed.
-If your prop is delicate or valuable, please keep the prop with you for the duration of Improv Roulette.
+If your prop is delicate, valuable, or requires advanced skills in order to use safely please keep the prop with you for the duration of Improv Roulette.
 Do not add it to the shared prop pile.
 Improv Roulette is not liable for any damages that occur at an Improv Roulette event.

 Oh, and bring friends!
 Bring people that you would like to share this experience with.